eliaskosunen/varuna/README.md

 ### Requirements

-The project is developed on Ubuntu 16.04 and tested on Ubuntu 14.04.
+The project is developed on Ubuntu 16.04 and tested on Ubuntu 12.04.
-Other Linux distributions should work, as long as they'll have the right compiler versions available.
+Other Linux distributions should work, as long as they'll have the right compiler and library versions available.
 Building on Windows is supported and tested on Win10.
-Mac OS X may work, but is not tested due to lack of resources.
+Building on Mac OS X is supported and tested.

 This project depends on LLVM.
-It needs the LLVM binaries 'llvm-as', 'llc' and 'opt' available in the system path and the LLVM compiler infrastructure C++ libraries.
+It needs the LLVM compiler infrastructure C++ libraries.
-The project is developed on version 3.9 and guaranteed to work only on that version.
+The project is developed on version 4.0 and guaranteed to work only on that version.
 The command line flag -DLLVM_DIR can be used if CMake cannot find the LLVM installation from your system.

 To build the compiler, a C++14 standard compliant compiler is required.
-This means g++-5 or up (g++-4.9 may work) or clang++-3.6 or up (clang++-3.4 or 3.5 may work).
+This means g++-5 or up (g++-4.9 may work) or clang++-3.6 or up.
-On Windows, only Visual Studio 14 (2015) is supported.
+On Windows, Visual Studio 14 (2015) or up is supported.

 ### Installing LLVM